kafai-yip/kafai-yip.github.io/_pages/research.md

 ### *Concord*

 - **Universal Concord**
-    - Based on evidence from locality and intervention effects, I show that a quantificational affix in Cantonese is indeed a concord element which agrees with a universal quantifier, instantiating a case of universal concord.
+    - I show that a purported affix quantifier in Cantonese is indeed a concord element which agrees with a universal quantifier, instantiating a case of universal concord.
     - Cantonese｜[handout-USC-Syntax+](https://kafai-yip.github.io/assets/docs/USC Syntax+_∀-concord_handout_20201005.pdf)
 {: .notice--info}

 ### *Adverbial clauses*
 - **Temporal clauses**
-    - I argue that temporal adverbial clauses may not be necessarily dervied by movement.
+    - I discuss two ways to derive temporal adverbial clauses, i.e. with or without movement.
 Also, I show how the internal syntax of TACs may determine their external syntax.
     - Cantonese｜[handout-Yale-Syntax](https://kafai-yip.github.io/assets/docs/Yale Syntax_temporal_20210226.pdf)
 {: .notice--info}